Athens travel tips

 Holiday travel prices have gone through the roof in Athens since the drachma was replaced by the euro.

-Giving a tip to the waiter or taxi driver during your travel in Greece is appreciated, but not de rigueur.
+Giving a tip to the waiter or taxi driver during your holiday travel in Greece is appreciated, but not de rigueur.

 The risk of crime against tourists in Athens is about the same as most other cities in the world.
-This is particularly so as a result of the Olympic Games, with more than 1100 surveillance cameras deployed throughout the city.
+This is particularly so as a result of the Olympic Games, with more than 1,100 surveillance cameras deployed throughout the city.

 Buy your airline tickets for a holiday in Greece during spring and late autumn when the weather is warm rather than hot, allowing plenty of comfortable sightseeing on foot.
-There are also less tourists crowding the museums, hotels and bars in Athens at this time of year.
+There are also fewer tourists crowding the museums, hotels and bars in Athens at this time of year.

-But if you want the cheapest holiday travel packages to Greece, here's a tip... book your travel tickets for winter when both tourists and locals are hard to find and the weather is comfortably cool with just the occasional rainy day.
+But if you want the cheapest holiday travel packages to Greece, here’s a tip … book your travel tickets for winter when both tourists and locals are hard to find and the weather is comfortably cool with just the occasional rainy day.
 Athens can be unbearably hot during summer.

 The longer your holiday, the more the City of Athens will grow on you.
 Despite being noisy, dusty, messy and frustrating in some areas, Athens is fun and its numerous holiday tourist attractions provide fascinating adventures.